 This policy is provided to all parents, students and staff.
-In addition, the policy is available on the T: Drive for staff and in boarding houses for students.
+In addition, the policy is available in the Staff Handbook and in boarding houses for students.
 This policy can be made available in large print or other accessible format if required.